mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Re-wrote Edges
 - Added new skills
 - Reworked skills
-- Changed Autofire to a Reaction to avoid
+- Changed Autofire to a Agility to avoid
 - Changed Burst Fire to use Net Effect
 - Extensive rework of Magic System - pretty much a complete gut job
 - Removed professions